 The White House maintains official pages or accounts on third-party websites in order to better engage with the American public (a current list is here).
 Your activity on those sites is governed by the third-party website’s security and privacy policies.
 Users of third-party sites often share information with the general public, user community, and/or the third-party operating the site.
 Consequently, you should review the privacy policies of third-party sites before using them and ensure that you understand how your information may be shared and used.
 You should also adjust privacy settings on your account on any third-party site to match your preferences.

-For the sole purpose of complying with the Presidential Records Act, the White House archives some information that users submit or publish when engaging with the White House through official White House pages or accounts on third-party websites (e.g., by sending a message, posting a comment, “following,” “friending,” or taking similar actions).
+To comply with the Presidential Records Act, the White House may archive information that users submit or publish when engaging with the White House through official White House pages or accounts on third-party websites (e.g., by sending a message, posting a comment, “following,” “friending,” or taking similar actions).
 This information may contain personal information, such as an individual’s username and other public account information, when such information is available based on the user’s privacy settings and the terms of the site.
-For example:

 For aggregate statistical analysis and to improve the quality of our services, we may integrate web measurement tools with our social media pages.
 These tools enable basic analysis of social media traffic (such as the number of people visiting a certain page) and do not collect personally identifiable information.